 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-It's important to hire a licensed solar installer.
+It's imperative that your solar installer has the proper licensing.
 This helps ensure that the work is done properly using current installation best practices.
-In Illinois, the state Commerce Commission licenses distributed generation energy contractors, including residential solar contractors.
+In Illinois, the state Commerce Commission licenses distributed generation energy contractors, including solar contractors.

 Incentive Type: Property Tax Incentive